steveja42/StockAnalyzerWB/README.md

 How to Install:

-Register to create a Developer Account at https://developer.tdameritrade.com/ .
+1.Register to create a Developer Account at https://developer.tdameritrade.com/ .

-Register an app there to get your "OAuth User ID".
+2. Register an app there to get your "OAuth User ID".

-Edit  "publish\Application Files\StockAnalyzerWB_1_1_0_1\AuthData.txt.deploy" in notepad, and put your "OAuth User ID" on the first line of the file (by itself). run "publish\setup.exe"
+3. Edit  "publish\Application Files\StockAnalyzerWB_1_1_0_1\AuthData.txt.deploy" in notepad, and put your "OAuth User ID" on the first line of the file (by itself).

+4. run "publish\setup.exe"